Related Tools

 Will cropping reduce image quality?

-Cropping removes pixels from the image, which can reduce resolution if you crop a large portion.
-However, the quality of the remaining pixels is preserved - there's no compression or quality loss in the cropped area.
-For best results, start with high-resolution images and avoid cropping too aggressively if you need large final images.
+Cropping removes pixels, which can reduce resolution if you crop away a large portion.
+However, the quality of the remaining pixels is preserved.
+Start with a high-resolution image and avoid cropping too aggressively when you need a large final image.

 What’s the difference between cropping and resizing?

-Cropping removes parts of the image to change its composition or aspect ratio, reducing the total number of pixels.
-Resizing changes the dimensions while keeping all image content, either by scaling pixels up or down.
-Cropping is for composition and removing unwanted areas; resizing is for changing dimensions while preserving all content.
+Cropping removes parts of the image to change composition or aspect ratio, which reduces the total number of pixels.
+Resizing changes dimensions while keeping the full image content by scaling pixels up or down.
+Crop is for composition; resize is for dimensions.